MicrosoftDocs/IntuneDocs.cs-cz/intune/protect/conditional-access.md

 ---
-title: Podmíněný přístup s Microsoft Intune
+title: Conditional Access with Microsoft Intune
 titleSuffix: Microsoft Intune
-description: Naučte se v Microsoft Intune definovat podmínky, které uživatelé, zařízení a aplikace musí splnit, aby měli přístup k firemním prostředkům.
+description: Learn how to define the conditions that users, devices, and apps must meet to access company resources in Microsoft Intune.
 keywords: ''
 author: brenduns
 ms.author: brenduns